Payment of Wages: Iowa

 - Employers must pay terminating employees no later than the next regular payday.
 See Termination Pay.

-- Wages that are unclaimed for one year are considered abandoned.
+- Wages that are unclaimed for one year are considered to be abandoned.
 Employers must file an annual report of unclaimed wages with the state and notify affected employees.
 Penalties are imposed for noncompliance.
 See Unclaimed Wages.